Sanremo Music Festival 1964

 According to the rules of this edition every song was performed in a double performance by a couple of singers or groups.
-The winners of the Festival were Gigliola Cinquetti and Patricia Carli with the song "Non ho l'età".
+The winners of the festival were Gigliola Cinquetti and Patricia Carli with the song "Non ho l'età".
+Cinquetti went on to perform the song at the Eurovision Song Contest 1964, ultimately securing 's first victory in the event.